JeremyLikness/jeremylikness-blog/content/blog/migrate-from-medium-to-hugo/index.md

 ![Disqus comments](/blog/migrate-from-medium-to-hugo/images/comments.jpg)
 <figcaption>Disqus comments</figcaption>

-> **Disqus tip:** by default the free Disqus tracks information about visitors to your site that is shared with advertisers.
+> **Disqus tip:** By default, the free Disqus tracks information about visitors to your site that is shared with advertisers.
 I assume this is part of the model that supports the free version.
 This is "on" by default, but you can turn it off in your control panel.
 I turned off everything but the bare minimum needed to comment/reply.

 ## Table of Contents